VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 March 1, 2014: VCU 67, Saint Louis 56

 VCU knocked off a Saint Louis team that was ranked 10th in the nation at home.
-After losing three out of four, the win was the second of four straight to close the regular season, and important for the Rams’ postseason resume that year.
+After VCU lost three of four, the win was the second of four straight to close the regular season.
+It was important for the Rams’ postseason résumé that year.

 Graham led VCU with 17 points.
 It was the highest-ranked Associated Press Top 25 team the Rams have ever beaten in the regular season.